Actual Freedom – The Actual Freedom Mailing List Correspondence

 • [Respondent]: ‘Be still and know that I am God.

 • [Richard]: ‘And which god would that be?
 The last time I looked up the subject, there was upwards of twelve hundred different gods (and that did not include the Hindu Pantheon).
+(Richard, List B, No. 18, 7 August 1998a).

 When I read it through again I still find it comical – I always find it hilarious when a fellow human being tells me that they are god as I was one myself for eleven years in my enlightened phase – am I supposed to be humourless as well as robotic?

 In regards to your critique of my writings: you start by saying that I am deeply mistaken and confused about the nature of apperception and then set out the reasons why you have come to this conclusion ... and more than a little of what you say revolves around what the word ‘qualitativeness’ means.
 Until I hear from you what it does mean – or rather what it means to you – I cannot respond adequately ... so far, going by what you write and have written previously, it starts to look as if it is somehow related to or synonymous with the affective faculty.
-Vis.:
+Viz.:

 • [Respondent]: ‘... in the process of finding the affective to be sourced in the senses (drilling down), instead of simply noting that affect, at the higher level, has roots (or causes) in the senses, at the lower level – a causal reduction – Richard *eliminates*, or rather just ignores, all the higher level aspects of the affective (qualitativeness) and simply reduces it all to the ‘sensate-only’.
 There is no sublating language of one qualitativeness to the next, as in the cognitive and the conative.
 All qualitativeness is simply eliminated, but, as we shall see, only in word’.